“You’re more likely to die driving to work than to be eaten by a shark!” We’re willing to bet you’ve heard this, like, a million times — right?

-Not too bad as compared to cars… or motorcycles, on which you have a 1 in 948 chance of dying, according to the National Safety Council.
+Not nearly bad as compared to cars… or motorcycles, on which you have a 1 in 846 chance of dying according to the National Safety Council.

-It’s true, there's not a whole lot of people that get struck by lightening, according to the National Safety Council — but it does happen.
+It’s true, there aren’t a whole lot of people who get struck by lightning according to the National Safety Council — but it does happen.
 Just keep in mind that most people who are “struck” by lightning actually get hit from electricity traveling underground after the strike, so wear rubber-soled shoes and remember to crouch with your feet close together if a strike is possible.

-Forbes says there's now 1,426 billionaires out there running amok, and roughly 7 billion people on the planet.
+Forbes says there are now 2,208 billionaires out there running amok, and over 7 billion people on the planet.
 You do the math.

-Shark attacks get all kinds of media attention, but turns out they hardly ever happen, according to the University of Florida's 2010 International Shark Attack File, via Seeker.
-You’re actually much more likely to die as a result of coming into contact with hornets, wasps or bees (1 in 64,706) than even being bitten by a shark, according to the National Safety Council.
+Shark attacks get all kinds of media attention, but turns out they hardly ever happen according to the International Shark Attack File.
+You’re actually much more likely to die as a result of coming into contact with hornets, wasps or bees (1 in 54,093) than even being bitten by a shark according to the National Safety Council.

-Um, yeah, according to research done by StarPulse, you’re gonna have to eat a whole lotta Mickey D’s to win that money.
+Um, yeah, according to research done by Canadian structural engineer Michael Ross, you’re gonna have to eat a whole lotta Mickey D’s to win that money.

 17. Odds of winning the Powerball jackpot — 1 in 292,000,000